The influence of thermal effects on the breakup of thin films of nanometric thickness: Numerical schemes and initial condition implementation

 Equation~\eqref{thicksub_thin_film_discrete_3d} is linearized and a Newton's method is used to iterate guesses to the film thickness at time $t_{n+1}$.
 In contrast to the 2D case, $D$ now involves derivatives with respect to $y$ as well as $x$.
 Therefore, the Newton's method is split into two separate linear systems of equations (one where $y$-derivatives are treated implicitly in time and one similarly for $x$-derivatives), and solved iteratively.
 The equations in general take the form

-where $(l)$ represents iteration number $l$, $\mathbf{h}$ represents the array of values $h_{i,j}$, $\mathbf{w}_h$ is an intermediate step, and $\mathbf{v}$ is an array of corrections to the guess $\mathbf{h}_{(l)}^{n+1}$. $\mathbf{A}_{y,(l)}, \mathbf{A}_{x,(l)}$ are matrices whose components are found using pure $y$- and $x$-derivative terms, respectively, and $\mathbf{b}_{y,(l)}$ is a vector (containing flux discretizations), which we omit for brevity.
+where $(l)$ represents iteration number, $\mathbf{h}$ represents the array of values $h_{i,j}$, $\mathbf{w}_h$ is an intermediate step, $\mathbf{v}$ is an array of corrections to the guess $\mathbf{h}_{(l)}^{n+1}$, $\mathbf{A}_{y,(l)}, \mathbf{A}_{x,(l)}$ are matrices whose components are found using pure $y$- and $x$-derivative terms, respectively, and $\mathbf{b}_{y,(l)}$ is a vector (containing flux discretizations), which we omit for brevity.
 For details regarding these terms we refer the reader to the work of Lam \textit{et al.} \cite{Lam2019}.
-Notably, Eqs.~\eqref{thicksub_3d_gpu1} and \eqref{thicksub_3d_gpu2} are penta-diagonal systems of equations, which can be solved in parallel.
-In the former, $N$ linear systems of equations of size $M\times M$ are solved simultaneously, whereas in the latter, $M$ linear systems of size $N\times N$ are solved at once.
+Notably, Eqs.~\eqref{thicksub_3d_gpu1} and \eqref{thicksub_3d_gpu2} are penta-diagonal systems, which can be solved in parallel.
+In the former, $N$ linear systems of equations of size $M\times M$ are solved simultaneously, while in the latter, the same is done for $M$ linear systems of size $N\times N$.

 The film thickness is again coupled to film temperature through the material parameters, film temperature is coupled to thickness via Eqs.~\eqref{thicksub_X_eqn} and ~\eqref{thicksub_Y_eqn}, and substrate temperature to film temperature via the interface $z=0$.
 The solution order is identical to that of Appendix~\ref{thicksub_sect:2d_numerics}, solving first for $h$ and then $T_{\rm f}$ and $T_{\rm s}$ using a predictor-corrector method.